 In order to use SDSU's brand elements, such as a logo or images, you must be either an official college, department or program, or a recognized student organization.
-Or you must receive written permission from the Strategic Communications and Public Affairs Department.
+Or you must receive written permission from Strategic Communications and Public Affairs.

 University symbols and marks are owned and licensed by SDSU.
 They may not be incorporated into any other design to create a new symbol and are not to be treated as illustrations.